khoih-prog/WiFiWebServer_RTL8720/README.md

 2. Install [PlatformIO](https://platformio.org/platformio-ide)
 3. Install [**WiFiWebServer_RTL8720** library](https://platformio.org/lib/show/12562/WiFiWebServer_RTL8720) by using [Library Manager](https://platformio.org/lib/show/12562/WiFiWebServer_RTL8720/installation).
 Search for **WiFiWebServer_RTL8720** in [Platform.io Author's Libraries](https://platformio.org/lib/search?query=author:%22Khoi%20Hoang%22)
 4. Please visit documentation for the other options and examples at [Project Configuration File](https://docs.platformio.org/page/projectconf.html)

 ---
 ---

+### Packages' Patches

+#### 1. For RTL8720DN boards using AmebaD core

+ To avoid compile error relating to PROGMEM, you have to copy the file [Realtek AmebaD core pgmspace.h](Packages_Patches/realtek/hardware/AmebaD/3.1.4/cores/ambd/avr/pgmspace.h) into Realtek AmebaD directory (~/.arduino15/packages/realtek/hardware/AmebaD/3.1.4/cores/ambd/avr/pgmspace.h).

+Supposing the Realtek AmebaD core version is 3.1.4.
+This file must be copied into the directory:

+- `~/.arduino15/packages/realtek/hardware/AmebaD/3.1.4/cores/ambd/avr/pgmspace.h`

+Whenever a new version is installed, remember to copy this file into the new version directory.
+For example, new version is x.yy.zz
+This file must be copied into the directory:

+- `~/.arduino15/packages/realtek/hardware/AmebaD/x.yy.zz/cores/ambd/avr/pgmspace.h`

+---
+---